EbookFoundation/thoth-wiki/Scopus.md

 [Scopus](https://www.scopus.com), owned by RELX/Reed Elsevier, is an abstract and citation database.
-Scopus has a [title suggestion interface](https://suggestor.step.scopus.com/suggestTitle/step1.cfm).
+Scopus has a [title suggestion interface](https://suggestor.step.scopus.com/suggestTitle/step1.cfm) for the upload of single books and metadata through a custom form.

 ## Scopus content policy